 In 2021, New York Life will pay out over $1.8 Billion in total dividends to policy owners.
 Source.

-New York Life markets life insurance and other financial products directly to consumers.
-The company does not use an online application, so potential customers need to work with one of its 12,000 in-house and local captive agents.
+New York Life markets a range of life insurance and other financial products directly to consumers.
+However, unlike some other insurance companies, the company does not offer an online application process.
+Instead, potential customers need to work with one of its 12,000 in-house or local captive agents to purchase a policy.

 New York Life Financial Ratings